nkschaefer/litterbox/README.md

  4. Run [liftOff](https://github.com/agshumate/Liftoff) to lift the mitochondrial GTF from the hg38 mitochondrial sequence onto your organism
  5. Add these mitochondrial annotations to your annotation from the section above using `cat`

-#### Make a new version of the 10X Human annotation with the names you used in the CAT annotation
+#### Make a new version of the human annotation with the names you used in the CAT annotation
+ 1. Run `alter_gene_names_human.py` using your allow list from the first section and your human GTF.
+Outputs a new human GTF

+#### Index everything and run your alignments

+Giddy up